-Chocolate Black Bean Brownie Bars
+Chocolate Black Bean Brownies

-These chocolate brownie bars look so sophisticated but are really so easy.
+These chocolate brownies look so sophisticated but are really so easy.
 The base is an easy black bean brownie that comes together in a flash, sweetened with dates, and topped with coconut butter, and a creamy chocolate fudgy ganache.
 These brownies make a great snack to have ready to eat, or stored in the freezer.

-Why You’ll Love These Brownie Bars
+Why You'll Love These Black Bean Brownies

 The brownie layer is a DREAM.
 You can even make it alone and it uses BLACK BEANS.
 Such a perfect justification to eat brownies, right?
 AND the other layers are so easy to put together with JUST pantry ingredients.
 Just LOOK at that chocolate ganache made shiny with a secret ingredient!..(avocado oil)